kurt-krueckeberg/data-structures-cplus/notes/preorder-iter.rst

    :align: center
    :scale: 75 %

-The recursive pre-order algorithm recursively visits the current node, initially the root, then its left child, and lastly its right child.
-The left child is always chosen before the right.
-This means left subtrees are always visited before the right subtrees, and, in turn, each sub-subtree is traverse before the left sub-subtree.
-Applied to the tree above this means that a visit that print the key of the current node would, when passed to the pre-order recursive algorithm, print this
+The recursive pre-order algorithm visits the input node, initially the root, then recurses with its left child, and lastly recurses with its right child.
+This means left subtree is visited before the right subtree, and likewise each sub-subtree is visited before the left sub-subtree.
+This ca been seen when the pre-order algorithm is called with the root of the above tree.

 .. raw:: html